Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/static-analysis.md

 ## Examples

-The following examples show how to disable static analysis for all models in a package, a single model, and a custom UDF using a custom UDF.
+The following examples show how to disable static analysis for all models in a package, for a single model, and for a model that uses a custom UDF.

 <!-- no toc -->
 - [Disable static analysis for all models in a package](#disable-static-analysis-for-all-models-in-a-package)